syncfusion-content/mobilejavascript-docs/MobileJS/api/ejmDropDownList.md

 ### itemsCount `number`
 {:#members:itemscount}

 Specifies how many items need to render initially from remote data source.
-You can set the items count property that represents the number of items to be fetched from the server on every AJAX request in virtual scrolling feature.
+You can set the items count using itemsCount property that represents the number of items to be fetched from the server on every AJAX request in virtual scrolling feature.

 N> This property works based on remote data source, hence the dataSource and fields.text properties should be set properly while rendering.